You are viewing LifeSight Not your scheme?

 • Annual Allowance (AA)

 The AA is the maximum amount you can save into your pension each year and still attract tax relief.
 Your AA applies to the total amount you save including any contributions made for you by Vodafone to LifeSight and any pension savings you make outside LifeSight.
 There is no limit on the amount you can save into a pension plan, but there is a limit on the amount that receives tax relief each year.
-The AA for the 2023/24 tax year is £60,000.
+The AA for the 2024/25 tax year is £60,000.
 If the amount saved is more than £60,000 you will pay a tax charge on the amount over the AA.
 If you are affected by the AA, you may be able to carry forward any unused tax allowances from the previous three years.
 You can find a helpful AA calculator on the gov.uk website.

 • Tapered Annual Allowance (Tapered AA)

 The reduced or ‘tapered’ AA is in place for those with taxable earnings over £200,000 a year – known as your threshold income.
 If your threshold income (including your salary, any bonuses, and income from other sources) is more than £200,000 a year, you need to calculate your tapered AA by working out your adjusted income.
 This is your total taxable earnings plus your total pension contributions in the tax year.
-From 6 April 2023, if your adjusted income is more than £260,000, your AA is reduced by £1 for every £2 above the £260,000, to a minimum of £10,000 a year.
+From 6 April 2024, if your adjusted income is more than £260,000, your AA is reduced by £1 for every £2 above the £260,000, to a minimum of £10,000 a year.
 If you are affected by the tapered AA, you may be able to carry forward any unused tax allowances from the previous three years.
 If you are a Vodafone employee, you may also be able to take advantage of the capped contribution option, visit MyChoices for more details.
 You can also find more detailed information on tax and your pension on gov.uk

 • Money Purchase Annual Allowance (MPAA)

 If you are aged 55 or over and have previously drawn, or are currently drawing, an income from any Defined Contribution (DC) savings your AA will be reduced.
 The option to take some of your retirement savings whilst continuing to save into a DC scheme was introduced as part of the flexible benefit options in April 2015.
-You may be subject to a restricted AA of £10,000 a year (from 6 April 2023) if you have taken money from your DC retirement savings.
+You may be subject to a restricted AA of £10,000 a year (From 6 April 2024) if you have taken money from your DC retirement savings.
 If this impacts you, anything you save above the £10,000 limit will be subject to a tax charge.
 Find out more on gov.uk.

 HMRC’s Annual Allowance and Tapered Annual Allowances